KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues.md

     @PageImage(purpose: icon, source: "Checkmark", alt: "Checkmark") }

+A big unit about the ethical, social and economic issues of computing

 ## Overview
 - How data can be kept safe
 - Effects of threats to privacy and security